Shopify/polaris-viz/packages/polaris-viz-core/README.md

 });
 ```

-- Re-export `PolarisVizProvider` from `polaris-viz-native` overwriting the regular svg tags, with the equivalent tags from `react-native-svg`
+- Re-export `PolarisVizProvider` from `polaris-viz-native` overwriting the regular SVG tags, with the equivalent tags from `react-native-svg`

 ```ts
 // packages/polaris-viz-native/PolarisVizProvider.tsx